supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Type.md

 > [!header] Carry flag affected by shift and rotate instruction

-Carry flag contains the last bit shifted out from logical and arithmetic shift.
+Carry flag contains the bit that is shifted out from logical and arithmetic shift.

 ![[Instruction Type-20240728155133038.webp]]